thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ## ENUM data structures
 The ThoughtSpot API has internal namings for many features, which require looking up in the reference guide.
 To help out, the tsrestapiv1.py file defines several ENUM style classes:

-- MetadataNames: The namings used in the 'type' parameter of the /metadata/ endpoint calls, with simplified names that matches the names in the UI and standard ThoughtSpot documentation.
-For example, MetadataNames.GROUP = 'USER_GROUP'
-- MetadataSubtypes: The available options for the 'subtype' argument used for certain metadata calls
+- TSTypes: Combines MetadataNames and MetadataSubtypes into a single set of unique values, so that you don't need to worry about when to use Subtypes.
+The implementations of the /metadata/ endpoints read the values from this ENUM and issue the correct REST API command
 - MetadataCategories: Contains the options for the argument called 'category' in metadata calls
 - MetadataSorts: Contains the available sort options for the argument called 'sort' in metadata calls
 - ShareModes: The modes used in the JSON of the /security/share endpoint
 - Privileges: The name of the Privileges that Groups can have (and users can inherit) in ThoughtSpot
+- MetadataTypes: The namings used in the 'type' parameter of the /metadata/ endpoint calls, with simplified names that matches the names in the UI and standard ThoughtSpot documentation.
+For example, MetadataTypes.GROUP = 'USER_GROUP'
+- MetadataSubtypes: The available options for the 'subtype' argument used for certain metadata calls

 ## TML operations
 One primary use case of the REST APIs is to import and export ThoughtSpot Modeling Language (TML) files.